jamesrw94/UoB_group_project/Evaluation/README.md

 > “I think from my first impressions that this is a game… I’d be familiar enough to click on the buttons however a bit of an explanation would be best to go with it, so you know how many to pick.”

-With the final insight, I had performed a mini A/B test to check two different variations of the answer page.
-One had two tweets and the second and only one, but two newspapers to choose from.
-The users preferred having two tweets, as it gave them more of a chance to pick between the two.
+With the final insight, I had performed a mini A/B test to check two different variations of the answer component.
+One had two tweets to compare and match up while the second and only one tweet, but two newspapers to choose from.

 <p align="center">
   <img src="https://raw.githubusercontent.com/jamesrw94/UoB_group_project/main/Evaluation/ABTest.png">
 </p>

+The users preferred having two tweets, as it gave them more of a chance to pick between the two:

 > “I think that one (two tweets) is easier… having one tweet was OK, I mean having two to compare, I suppose if you aren’t too sure, then you’ve got a second chance of realizing which one is which as one might be easier to decide / get it right?”

 > “I think it is more obvious that you are incorrect (with 2) however would still be nice to see both tweets”

 #### Limitations
 1. Planning, organizing and executing the user tests is time consuming, and a lot more hands on than user surveys.
 2. Documenting the results also is time intensive as the videos had to be replayed to gain quotes, afterwards comparing the user journeys to gain insights.
 3. Moderating bias/errors could have a significant impact on results as the sample size is much lower.

 On the whole, user prototyping and testing was an incredibly valuable tool for us to ensure the application would satisfy the user needs.
-Many useful insights were highlighted which were later used in the design by the front and back end.
+I feel that using both methods complemented each other.
+Many useful insights were highlighted by both methods which were later used in the design by the front and back end.